antonangelo/absolutebeginner/index.md

 Different games have very different etiquette.
 Swearing, table talk, losing your temper, type of humour (sexual, scatalogical...) all depend on the people attending,how well they know each other, and the ground rules set communally.

-Here are the guidelines for Monster Training Wheels:
+Here are the guidelines for my games:

 - no in-game sexual violence (rape, coerced sex, homo/transphobic talk)
 - none of that out of the game either!